Kong/kong-apisecops-redhat/README.md

 ## Devops Tutorial

-### Step 1 - Update the APISpec in Insomnia
+### 1. API Design - Update the APISpec in Insomnia

 **Import the APISpec**

-i.
-Copy the gitea url, located in ansible/demo_facts.json to your clipboard.
+* Copy the gitea url, located in ansible/demo_facts.json to your clipboard.

+* Copy gitea acmebank-disputes-apispec to your clipboard
-ii.
-In the browser navigate to gitea url --> trust the certificate, it is a self-signed cert provisioned by the Openshift CA --> login with username, password gitea and openshift --> navigate to `acmebank-disputes-apispec` --> select `copy` to copy HTTP repo url.
+  * In the browser navigate to gitea url, trust the certificate, it is a self-signed cert provisioned by the Openshift CA.
+  * Login with username, password gitea and openshift.
+  * Navigate to acmebank-disputes-apispec repository.
+  * Copy the HTTP repo url.

+* Import APISpec in Insomnia Desktop Application
+  * Open Insomnia on the Desktop.
-Open Insomnia --> Within your Personal Project Select `Import From` --> in the dropdown select `Git Clone` --> a `Configure Repository` Window will open.
+  * Within your Personal Project Select `Import From`
+  * In the dropdown select `Git Clone`.
+  * The `Configure Repository` Window will open.

-In `Configure Repository` --> Select the `Git` Tab --> Fill in the following details:
+* In the `Configure Repository`, fill in the following details:
   * **Git URI** - url to acmebank-disputes-apispec in your clipboard (example: `http://gitea-gitea.apps.df-rosa.14w1.p1.openshiftapps.com/gitea/acmebank-disputes-apispec.git`)
   * **Author Name** - apisecops-demo
   * **Author Email** - apisecops@demo-example.com
   * **Username** - gitea
-* **Authenticatino Token** - openshift
+  * **Authentication Token** - openshift

-Within your Insomnia Project you should see 1 design document, `disputes.yaml`.
+Within your Insomnia Project you should now see 1 design document, `disputes.yaml`.
 Open the document to make corrections.

 **Fix OAS Linting Concerns**

 1. `line 2 - info object must have "contact" object` Copy the following to the info object: